ninjaaaaah/story/Story.md

 # Chapter 5: Prod Issue

 A critical prod issue occurred.
 Everyone looked to Steve for the solution.
+Steve decided that the team needed to replicate the bug first.

 # Chapter 6: Resolution